-Starting with the CEO isolate their five big good ideas.
-Alternatively, strategies as they are often mistakenly called.
+Looking at their CEO isolate their five big good ideas.
+Their strategies as they are often mistakenly called.
 Most leaders will have patterns they’ve followed in the past (maybe not every time).
 So have their big five ideas changed over time?
 Are the ideas communicated well within their business?
 Do other members of the senior team believe in them or do they have other thoughts?
 Can you exploit this potential discord?

-Take a look at what relationships are important to them, which bandwagon are they jumping on and what type of customers are they getting to know.
-Read what they are writing, listen to what they are saying (and, of course, what they are not saying).
+Take a look at what relationships are important to them, which bandwagon they are jumping on and what type of customers are they getting to know.
+Read what they are writing, listen to what they are saying and, of course, what they are not saying.
 Will these big ideas affect your future business growth?
 Also, you may see signals of a change in your competitors focus.
-Can you take advantage?
+Can you take advantage of this change?

 Inspired by an article by General David Petraeus.

 General (Ret) David H. Petraeus joined KKR in June 2013 as Chairman of the KKR Global Institute.
 He was made a Partner at KKR in December 2014.
 The Global Institute supports the KKR investment process and KKR’s portfolio companies with analysis of geopolitical, macro-economic, environmental, social, and governance issues.
 He is also a member of the boards of directors of Optiv and OneStream, a personal venture capitalist, a Visiting Fellow at Yale University’s Jackson Center, and an Honorary Professor of International Security at the University of Birmingham (England).